 6. Virgin of the Rocks (2nd version), 1508 (universally accepted)

-This version of the Virgin of the Rocks was created in Milan.
-Scholars know it's a Leonardo because of an elaborate series of underdrawings detected by infrared reflectography tests.
+This version of the Virgin of the Rocks was created in Milan and can now be found at the National Gallery of Art In London.
+Scholars know it’s a Leonardo because of an elaborate series of underdrawings detected by infrared reflectography tests.

 It differs from the Louvre version in color palette and the depiction of the angels.
 In it, like his other, Leonardo portrayed Mary kneeling on the ground, rather than enthroned.
 The faces are contrasted with the very dark background.
 The figures are soft and graceful, giving the painting an ethereal feeling.

-Of note, London's National Gallery also owns one of Leonardo's most famous cartoon drawings, The Burlington House Cartoon.
-It's a charcoal on chalk drawing in eight pieces, presumed to be a rough draft for a painting, although no such painting has been discovered .
+Of note, the National Gallery also owns one of Leonardo’s most famous cartoon drawings, The Burlington House Cartoon.
+It’s a charcoal on chalk drawing in eight pieces, presumed to be a rough draft for a painting, although no such painting has been discovered.

 National Museum, Kraków, Poland: